 Users normally receive an e-mail confirmation after password synchronization is complete, with either method.

-In the event that a user forgets any of their passwords, the user can access Password Manager from a web browser (click on Password Manager on the Intranet or Extranet web portal), from their workstation login screen (type help for the login ID, leave the password field blank and press Enter), using a GINA extension DLL or service (new user interface element added to the workstation login screen), using a Windows Vista/7/8 Credential Provider (another UI extension to the login screen) or by calling the help desk phone number and dialing the menu option for a password problem (IVR).
+In the event that a user forgets any of their passwords or triggers an intruder lockout, the user can access Password Manager from a web browser (click on Password Manager on the Intranet or Extranet web portal), from their workstation login screen (type help for the login ID, leave the password field blank and press Enter), using a GINA extension DLL or service (new user interface element added to the workstation login screen), using a Windows Vista/7/8 Credential Provider (another UI extension to the login screen) or by calling the help desk phone number and dialing the menu option for a password problem (IVR).

 Regardless of how the user accessed Password Manager (web, login prompt, phone), they must sign in, typically by typing their network login ID.
 The user will then be authenticated, typically by answering a series of security questions.
 Once the user has been authenticated they can select a new password for themselves.
 The new password will be applied to some or all of their login IDs in the next few seconds.